mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

 * The `service()`, `factory()` and `value()` functions are just shortcuts for creating providers, despite what their name might imply.
 * Everything in the Angular IoC container is *colloquially* known as a "service".
 And they are just vanilla objects and functions, they are not special Angular constructs.
 * Constants are just objects added directly to the Angular IoC container.
-* Decorators augment or configure providers.
+* Decorators augment or configure services.